sephcodes66/Interactive_Trade_Risk_Dashboard/README.md

 The goal was to create an interactive web dashboard that could help me (and hopefully others!) visualize the market risk of a stock portfolio.
 It's one thing to read about VaR in a textbook, but it's another to build a tool that calculates it for you.

-> **A quick note:** I built this with the help of an AI assistant.
-It was a cool experiment in human-AI collaboration, where I handled the high-level design and problem-solving, and the AI helped with some of the boilerplate code.
-For a deeper dive into the "why" behind some of my technical decisions, check out the [[DESIGN_CHOICES.md]] file.

 ![Dashboard Screenshot](./screenshots/ss_1.png)